The Danger of Not Having a Mobile Friendly Website

-In recent months Google has also provided a variety of resources to help website owners convert traditional websites over to mobile friendly websites.
+In recent months Google has also provided a variety of resources to help website owners convert traditional websites over to mobile-friendly websites.

-What Does this Really Mean for Website Owners?
+What Does This Really Mean for Website Owners?

 What if You Didn’t Receive a Mobile Warning?

 If you have an outdated website and you didn’t receive a warning message, do not dismiss this article.
-Google can only send you notifications if you have active Google Webmaster Tools account that is tied to a valid email address.
+Google can only send you notifications if you have an active Google Webmaster Tools account that is tied to a valid email address.
 If you don’t have a Google Webmaster Tools account, now is the time to get one.
-It will not only deliver important warning messages such as our mobile emails, it will provide valuable insight on SEO, indexing, and performance.
+It will not only deliver important warning messages such as our mobile emails, but it will also provide valuable insight on SEO, indexing, and performance.